-This addictive sauce from Argentina makes a wonderful marinade for grilled meats, or a tasty dressing to drizzle over anything from fish to vegetables and salads.
+This addictive chimichurri from Argentina makes a wonderful marinade for grilled meats, or a tasty dressing to drizzle over anything from fish to vegetables and salads.

 Chimichurri is perfect for barbeques!
 It can be used as a marinade for grilled meats, to baste, or as a dressing over vegetables and salads.